microsoft/FluidFramework/docs/content/posts/fluid-signalr-web-sockets.md

 ---
 title: "Fluid, SignalR and Web Sockets (oh my!)"
-date: "2021-11-17"
+date: "2021-04-01"
 ---

-How is Fluid different than SignalR and vanilla web sockets.
+It's not immediately obvious what Fluid provides over vanilla web sockets or a library like SignalR.
+This post would explain the differences and tradeoffs.